-The level of cost expected from any involuntary load shedding is dependent on underlying assumptions relating to the level of redundancy in feeders and the capacity to transfer load to other substations that could supply load currently served by the Castle Cove and Mosman substations.
+The level of cost expected from any involuntary load shedding is dependent on underlying assumptions relating to the level of redundancy in feeders and the capacity to transfer load to other substations that could supply load currently served by Clovelly ZS.

 Current supply arrangements for these zone substations have a degree of redundancy.
-As noted above, multiple feeders supply each substation and therefore load could be transferred to the two remaining feeders should one of the fluid-filled feeders experience a fault or be out of service.
+As noted above, multiple feeders supply Clovelly ZS and therefore load could be transferred to the two remaining feeders should one of the fluid-filled feeders experience a fault or be out of service.
 However, outages of multiple feeders supplying each substation would likely lead to some degree of involuntary load shedding.
+While there is existing transfer capacity, this is not a viable solution given that the capacity will be limited to 3MVA upon the completion of related projects in the Clovelly ZS area (2019 onwards).
 Further, as feeders age, the likelihood of multiple feeder failures increases that in turn is likely to lead to involuntary load shedding.